CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ### Database

 #### How can you connect your application to a database server?
 What are the possible ways?
+You would need a database engine first.
+A database engine (or storage engine) is the underlying software component that a database management system (DBMS) uses to create, read, update and delete (CRUD) data from a database.

+**Connection**<br>
+Connections are built by supplying an underlying driver or provider with a connection string, which is used to address a specific database or server and to provide instance and user authentication credentials.

+Once a connection has been built, it can be opened and closed at will, and properties (such as the command time-out length, or transaction, if one exists) can be set.
+The connection string consists of a set of key-value pairs, dictated by the data access interface of the data provider.
+Some databases, such as PostgreSQL, only allow one operation to be performed at a time on each connection.
+If a request for data (a SQL Select statement) is sent to the database and a result set is returned, the connection is open but not available for other operations until the client finishes consuming the result set.

+Connections are a key concept in data-centric programming.
+Since some DBMSs require considerable time to connect, connection pooling is used to improve performance.
+No command can be performed against a database without an "open and available" connection to it.

+**Pooling:**<br>
+Database connections are finite and expensive and can take a disproportionately long time to create relative to the operations performed on them.
+It is very inefficient for an application to create and close a database connection whenever it needs to update a database.
+Connection pooling is a technique designed to alleviate this problem.
+A pool of database connections is created and then shared among the applications that need to access the database.
+When an application needs database access, it requests a connection from the pool.
+When it is finished, it returns the connection to the pool, where it becomes available for use by other applications.
+This approach encourages the practice of opening a connection in an application only when needed, and closing it as soon as the work is done, rather than holding a connection open for the entire life of the application.
+In this manner, a relatively small number of connections can service a large number of requests.

+In a client–server architecture, on the other hand, a persistent connection is typically used so that server state can be managed.
+This "state" includes server-side cursors, connection-specific functional settings, and so on.
+Examples to connect to db: Psycopg2 in Python and JDBC in Java.

 #### What do you know about database normalization?
+Database normalization is the process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
+Normalization entails organizing the columns (attributes) and tables (relations) of a database to ensure that their dependencies are properly enforced by database integrity constraints.

+In relational database design, the process of organizing data to minimize redundancy.
+Normalization usually involves dividing a database into two or more tables and defining relationships between the tables.
+The objective is to isolate data so that additions, deletions, and modifications of a field can be made in just one table and then propagated through the rest of the database via the defined relationships.

+There are three main normal forms, each with increasing levels of normalization:
+- **First Normal Form (1NF):** Each field in a table contains different information.
+For example, in an employee list, each table would contain only one birthdate field.
+- **Second Normal Form (2NF):** Each field in a table that is not a determiner of the contents of another field must itself be a function of the other fields in the table.
+- **Third Normal Form (3NF):** No duplicate information is permitted.
+So, for example, if two tables both require a birthdate field, the birthdate information would be separated into a separate table, and the two other tables would then access the birthdate information via an index field in the birthdate table.
+Any change to a birthdate would automatically be reflect in all tables that link to the birthdate table.